naiyerasif/site/content/blog/2019/2019-01-12-creating-an-express-middleware-using-typescript.md

 }
 ```

-Here, you've pointed the output of the compiler to a directory named `dist`.
+Here, we've pointed the output of the compiler to a directory named `dist`.
 Open `package.json` and add the following configuration.

 ```json
 "main": "dist/index.js",